 The Public Interest Law Center was established in 1996 by Shepard Broad College of Law to serve as a focal point for all public interest law activities at the law school.
 The Public Interest Law Center operates many programs designed to encourage students to participate in public interest law while they are in law school and to encourage a dedicated commitment to the public for life.

-Jennifer Gordon, Esq. is the Director of Public Interest Law at Shepard Broad College of Law.
+Jennifer Gordon, Esq. is the Director of Public Interest Programs at Shepard Broad College of Law.

 NSU Law Fellowships provide financial assistance to students who wish to work with a public interest or government organization.
 They are competitive and require early application.
 NSU Law offers five different summer fellowships:

 Please note that NSU Law's fellowship application guidelines, eligibility, and award structures vary depending on the fellowship.
 Read the related information carefully and contact the Public Interest Law Center if you have any questions.

 In order to be considered for the fellowship, students must: